acwatt/beecensus/README.md

 we can use `TODO:` comments to leave ourselves notes on what is left to do in a specific script.

+**Atomic commits**: A single commit should only contain a small change (e.g.
+, "updated log in `this_function` to save more information about the process").
+Do not mix different tasks into the same commit because it will cause issues if one of those tasks and not the other needs to be reverted.
+You can make edits to multiple parts of the code and PyCharm can help you choose which edits you would like to commit.
+It's easiest though to focus on one task at a time if possible and commit the edits when that task is complete.

 ### Python Programming Standards
 When possible, we'll try to follow the [PEP-8 python style guide](https://pep8.org/).
 PEP-8 offers a way to make sure our code is reasonably